 For example, if the department that performed the $150,000 grant in the example above is allocated 17.9% of F&A by their dean, then that department would get $50,000 x 17.9% = $8,950.

 How much F&A does my department get?

 The distribution percentages are determined by the school/unit.
-These percentages are listed in the "F&A Allocation Percentages" link on the Financial Analysis web page at Installments and Distributions.
+These percentages are listed in the "F&A Allocation Table" link on the Financial Analysis web page at Distributions.

 How does my department get the F&A?

 Cost Analysis installs the F&A on the F&A (FA) award of the department.
 The Award Manager for the F&A award can then fund projects with this money.